bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 ### Include the Enhanced ECommerce property

-1. Open your local copy of your theme and navigate to the theme’s `cornerstone/config.json` file.
+1. Open your local copy of your theme and navigate to the theme’s <span class="fn">cornerstone/config.json</span> file.

 2. In the `config.json` file, navigate to the features array.
 There should be a property in this array called `enhanced ecommerce`.
 If the `enhanced ecommerce` property is not present in the features array, add it.
 The features object should then look similar to the image below.